mathiasvr/betaflight-deciphered/README.md

 - Allowed: `0` - `8`
 - BF Configurator: *Channel*

-The channel (index) to be used by the VTX.
+The channel (index) to be used by the VTX within the configured [vtx_band](#vtx_band).
 You must configure the VTX Table and set up a VTX communication protocol such as SmartAudio for this to work.

 ## `vtx_power`
 - Default: `0`